Pitt soccer will suit up three players from Canada this season, an all-time program high.

-Chris Karwoski commences his 11th season overall and fifth consecutively as an assistant coach for the men's soccer program at the University of Pittsburgh.
+Chris Karwoski commences his 12th season overall and sixth consecutively as an assistant coach for the men's soccer program at the University of Pittsburgh.
 He previously served as an assistant on head coach Joe Luxbacher's staff from 1993-97.
 Those years produced some of the most successful campaigns in Panthers' history.

 Prior to rejoininghead coach Joe Luxbacher's staff, Karwoski spent 11 years as the head men's soccer coach at Western Michigan University.
 At WMU, Karwoski produced 22 All-Mid-American Conference (MAC) selections, nine MAC All-Tournament honorees, four All-Great Lakes Region players, the 2000 MAC newcomer of the year and 14 Academic All-MAC selections.

 In 2003, Karwoski was named MAC Coach of the Year after directing the Broncos to a school-record 12 wins, the first and only MAC Tournament crown and the program's first-ever berth in the NCAA College Cup -a remarkable achievement for the Broncos in the tough MAC Conference.

 While leading the WMU program, Karwoski was also able to garner much success at the Regional Club level.
 Under Karwoski's leadership in 2007, the Kingdom Reserves Super Y League Under-13 boy's team earned a Midwest Regional League runner-up finish and qualified for the North American Finals.
 Karwoski improved on his successful 2007 campaign in 2008 when he led the Kingdom Reserves Under-14 boy's team to a Midwest Regional League championship and again qualified for the North American Finals.